ITwenzyI/ItwenzyI/README.md

 🛠️ I use my GitHub to track my learning journey.
 You'll find a mix of:
 - Small university projects in C and C++
 - Private C++ projects to experiment with new ideas and improve my skills
+- Python scripts
-- Lua scripts from early game development experiments
+- Lua scripts from early game development experiments in FiveM
-- Upcoming Python scripts for automation, security practice and some fun projects like Discord Bots

-🚀 My goal is to work in **IT security in the healthcare sector**, protecting critical systems and patient data from cyber threats.
+🚀 My goal is to work in **IT security**, protecting critical systems from cyber threats.

 📚 Next steps:
+- Become better in C++ and Python
-- Learn Python deeply during semester break
+- Learn SQL

 🔗 I'm always looking to learn more and build cool things, so feel free to check out my repositories!